keepthrifty/keepthrifty.github.io/_posts/2018/2018-10-09-will-i-ever-be-able-to-retire.md

 <div class="caption">Source: <a href="https://www.transamericacenter.org/docs/default-source/resources/center-research/16th-annual/tcrs2015_sr_retirement_throughout_the_ages.pdf" target="_blank">TransAmerica Center for Retirement Studies</a></div>

 Is that enough?
 Most people think they'll need $1,000,000 to retire comfortably.
-If that's the case, I _highly doubt_ that having $172,000 at age 60 puts someone on-track to comfortably retire with $1,000,000 at age 65.
+If that's the case, I _highly doubt_ that having $172,000 at age 60 puts someone on track to comfortably retire with $1,000,000 at age 65.

 > {% include tweet-link.html tweet-text="For the majority of Americans, the concern isn't retiring early.
 Their concern is __retiring ever.__<br />" %}

-So how do you know if you'll _ever_ be able to retire?
+If you're trying to answer that question, then this is the guide for you.
+Let's go through how to figure out if you'll _ever_ be able to retire.

 ## Will I Ever Be Able to Retire?

-For the purpose of this exercise, we're going to take that question very literally.
-We're not looking at a lavish retirement with vacations here, folks.
-We're looking at "getting by" without working.
-The following sections will help you work through that scenario to get the answer to whether or not you'll ever be able to retire.
+It's not a simple question and there are certainly many ways to look at answering it.
+Below, I've got an approach (with embedded calculations for __your situation__ along the way) that lets you measure what you'd need to retire and how long it'll take you to get there.

+_Disclaimer:_ ___any___ _retirement calculator out there - this one included - operates on a wide variety of assumptions.
+While these assumptions usually come based on some data about how things have worked out in recent history, there's no guarantee that the future will look the same.
+Consider this guide an_ ___introduction___ _to retirement calculators.
+I highly encourage you to look at others as well._

+Ok, with that out of the way, let's get started with the first question we need to answer.

 ### How Much Will I Spend In Retirement?

 The first thing we need to understand is what your annual expenses will look like.
+If you've ever [tracked your spending](https://thrifty.keepthrifty.com), you'll likely have an idea of what your spending would look like in retirement.

-In the interest of "getting by", I recommend using the [MIT living wage calculator](http://livingwage.mit.edu/){: target="_blank"} to estimate your annual expenses.
-Navigate there and find your location (either enter your zip code or navigate to your state and select your county).
+If you haven't tracked your spending before, you might consider using the [MIT living wage calculator](http://livingwage.mit.edu/){: target="_blank"} to estimate your annual expenses.
+This won't provide for a lavish retirement with cruises and getaways, but it can help answer the question of whether you could _ever_ retire.

+To use the living wage calculator, enter your location (either your zip code or your state/county).

 Scroll down to the "Typical Expenses" section and find the row labeled "Required annual income before taxes" at the bottom of the table.